Greg-T8/eJPT/docs/labs/lab2/lab2.md

 ![](img/gitconfig.png)

-Documentation for **exfil.py** is available here: https://github.com/averagesecurityguy/exfil
+The Git config file indicates that documentation for **exfil.py** is available here: https://github.com/averagesecurityguy/exfil

-By viewing the README file, you learn that **exfil.py** can be used to pass data via covert channels, such as ICMP and DNS Lookup.
+By viewing the README file, you learn that **exfil.py** can be used to pass data via covert channels, such as through ICMP and DNS Lookup.
 This tool relies on creating a client-server connection and includes a number of dependent modules and packages:

 - Dependent Packages
   - dnslib